Steve Toth: 2020 Texas House campaign

 Toth was unopposed in the March 3, 2020 Republican primary.
 He faced Democrat Lorena Perez McGill again in the 2020 general election in November.
-He defeated McGill by a two to one margin, 67% to 33% in 2018.
+He defeated McGill by a two-to-one margin, 67% to 33% in 2018.

 During the election, he was part of a group of Texas Republicans who filed lawsuits in both state and federal courts seeking to invalidate about 127,000 drive-thru cast votes in Harris County, Texas.
 Toth said that the county exceeded their state constitutional authority by allowing drive-thru voting as an alternative to walk-in voting during the COVID-19 pandemic, a change that Toth argued that should have only been decided by the Texas Legislature.
 Democrats said that this would disenfranchise everybody who cast drive-thru votes in good faith.
 The Texas Supreme Court dismissed the motion without issuing an order or opinion.
-Upon this defeat Toth then took the case to federal court, initially losing at the lower court level.
+Upon this defeat, Toth then took the case to federal court, initially losing at the lower court level.
 Federal Judge Andrew Hanen ruled that the plaintiffs did not have standing to sue.
-After the appeal, nine of the ten drive-thru voting sites were shut down by interim Harris County Clerk Chris Hollins.
+After the appeal, nine of the ten drive-thru voting sites were shut down by interim Harris County Clerk Chris Hollins, the outcome that Toth originally intended.

 On November 3, 2020, Toth again defeated McGill 66.5% to 33.5%, a two-to-one margin.
 McGill raised $44,828, but she spent $58,422.

 2022 Texas House campaign

 Toth faced an opponent in the March 1, 2022, Republican primary.
-His opponent was attorney Maris Blair, whose law firm primarily collects taxes.
-Blair has never held office and her father's law firm is the largest tax collection firm in Texas.
-As of the beginning of early voting, February 14, 2022, Toth had cash on hand of $252,801 and Blair had $26,117.
+His opponent was attorney Maris Blair of The Woodlands, whose law firm primarily collects taxes.
+Blair has never held office, and her late father's law firm is the largest tax collection firm in Texas.
 Toth won the Republican primary with 69% of the vote to Blair's 31%, a two-to-one margin of victory.
-Toth faced schoolteacher Democrat Kristin Johnson in the general election.
+Toth faced schoolteacher Democrat Kristin Johnson of The Woodlands in the general election.
 On November 8, 2022, Toth defeated Johnson 66% to 34%, once again a two-to-one margin.

+2024 Texas House campaign

+Toth faced an opponent in the March 2024 Republican primary named Stephen "Skeeter" Hubert of Conroe, Texas.
+Hubert was a Conroe ISD school board member, whose appointed term on the board ended in November 2024.

+Toth campaigned on ending Democratic committee chairs in the Texas House, promoting school choice, and limiting the House Speaker to two terms to curb their influence over individual members.

+In the Republican primary on March 5, 2024, Toth defeated Hubert 66% to 34%, winning again by a two-to-one margin.
+After the victory, Toth said "Priorities include passing a Secure Classroom Act and the Classroom Teachers' Bill of Rights, which will be a companion bill to state Sen. Brandon Creighton's Senate bill."
+On November 5, 2024, Toth won re-election to the Texas House since no Democrat filed to run against him.